-Bob has dedicated himself to the Girl Scouts for four decades!
+Bob dedicated himself to the Girl Scouts for four decades!
 View Bob’s official Legend page, including video and photos from his presentation ceremony.

 AUSTIN, Tex. — RecognizeGood: The Foundation will present the 47th RecognizeGood® Legend award to Bob Pursley of Girl Scouts of Central Texas in a ceremony to take place at the Episcopal Church of the Holy Spirit (310 Hays Country Acres Road, Dripping Springs, TX 78620), beginning at 7:00 pm on Monday, April 27, 2015.
-As part of the award presentation, Girl Scouts of Central Texas will receive a $1,000 pay-it-forward donation from RecognizeGood in Bob’s name.
+As part of the award presentation, Girl Scouts of Central Texas will receive a $1,000 pay-it-forward donation in Bob’s name.

-In his current position of Girl Scout Service Unit Director for Dripping Springs, Bob is in charge of guiding the 400+ adult volunteers who serve all the area Girl Scouts, coordinating the efforts of programming and service that Girl Scout troops engage in.
-He has touched the lives of several thousand adult volunteers since joining the Girl Scouts of Central Texas in 2002.
-Through his leadership and dedication, visibility has been boosted, the number of leadership roles filled by Girl Scouts at civic and community events has increased and adult volunteerism in his Girl Scouting community has risen.
+In his current position of Girl Scout Service Unit Director for Dripping Springs, Bob is in charge of guiding 400+ adult volunteers who serve all the area Girl Scouts.
+He coordinates the efforts of programming and service that Girl Scout troops engage in.
+Since joining the Girl Scouts of Central Texas in 2002, Bob touched the lives of several thousand adult volunteers.
+There is a boost in visibility through his leadership and dedication.
+Futhermore, the number of leadership roles filled by Girl Scouts at civic and community events has increased.
+Overall, adult volunteerism in his Girl Scouting community has risen.

 “When I started working at Girl Scouts, I received weekly emails from Bob making sure that I was aware of this or that, chiding me when council didn’t get something right, praising us when we did, but always with one goal in mind: serving the girls in better and better ways,” Garcia-Babb recalls.
 “Although all our volunteers are a special breed of human being, here was a man who clearly stood out.
 Bob is what is good about Girl Scouts.”

 “Mr. Pursley’s service beyond self is a model for others in our community,” touts Dripping Springs Mayor Todd Purcell.
 “His dedication to Girl Scouting has developed a community network of adult volunteers that serve youth that reaches hundreds of girls in our community regardless of economic status and removes barriers to girl leadership experiences.”

-This annual event presents the Austin area with a unique opportunity to say “thank you” to a group of remarkable individuals who contribute their time and talents to our community.
+This annual event presents the Austin area with the opportunity to say “thank you” to a group of remarkable individuals.
 The participant with the most Thank You votes receives a pay-it-forward donation of $10,000 to the nonprofit of their choice.